Battle of Antietam: Burnside's Bridge

-The third attempt to take the bridge was at 12:30 p.m. by Sturgis's other brigade, commanded by Brig.
-Gen. Edward Ferrero.
+The third attempt to take the bridge was at 12:30 p.m. by Sturgis's other brigade, commanded by Brigadier General Edward Ferrero.
 It was led by the 51st New York and the 51st Pennsylvania, who, with adequate artillery support and a promise that a recently canceled whiskey ration would be restored if they were successful, charged downhill and took up positions on the east bank.
 Maneuvering a captured light howitzer into position, they fired double canister down the bridge and got within 25 yd of the enemy.
 By 1 p.m., Confederate ammunition was running low, and word reached Toombs that Rodman's men were crossing Snavely's Ford on their flank.
 He ordered a withdrawal.
 His Georgians had cost the Federals more than 500 casualties, giving up fewer than 160 themselves.
 And they had stalled Burnside's assault on the southern flank for more than three hours.

+A. P. Hill arrives

 Burnside's assault stalled again on its own.
 His officers had neglected to transport ammunition across the bridge, which was itself becoming a bottleneck for soldiers, artillery, and wagons.
 This represented another two-hour delay.
-Gen. Lee used this time to bolster his right flank.
+General Lee used this time to bolster his right flank.
 He ordered up every available artillery unit, although he made no attempt to strengthen D.R.
 Jones's badly outnumbered force with infantry units from the left.
 Instead, he counted on the arrival of A.P.
 Hill's Light Division, currently embarked on an exhausting 17 mile (27 km) march from Harpers Ferry.
 By 2 p.m., Hill's men had reached Boteler's Ford, and Hill was able to confer with the relieved Lee at 2:30, who ordered him to bring up his men to the right of Jones.

 The Federals were completely unaware that 3,000 new men would be facing them.
 Burnside's plan was to move around the weakened Confederate right flank, converge on Sharpsburg, and cut Lee's army off from Boteler's Ford, their only escape route across the Potomac.
 At 3 p.m., Burnside left Sturgis's division in reserve on the west bank and moved west with over 8,000 troops (most of them fresh) and 22 guns for close support.

 An initial assault led by the 79th New York "Cameron Highlanders" succeeded against Jones's outnumbered division, which was pushed back past Cemetery Hill and to within 200 yd of Sharpsburg.
 Farther to the Union left, Rodman's division advanced toward Harpers Ferry Road.
-Its lead brigade, under Col. Harrison Fairchild, containing several colorful Zouaves of the 9th New York, commanded by Col. Rush Hawkins, came under heavy shellfire from a dozen enemy guns mounted on a ridge to their front, but they kept pushing forward.
+Its lead brigade, under Colonel Harrison Fairchild, containing several colorful Zouaves of the 9th New York, commanded by Colonel Rush Hawkins, came under heavy shellfire from a dozen enemy guns mounted on a ridge to their front, but they kept pushing forward.
 There was panic in the streets of Sharpsburg, clogged with retreating Confederates.
 Of the five brigades in Jones's division, only Toombs's brigade was still intact, but he had only 700 men.